ALib C++ Library

 1.1 The Challenge of Command Line Interfaces

 Command line parameter "languages" are in most cases not defined in very consistent ways, for example in comparison to programming languages.
 In contrast, they are very much dependent on the field of application.
-In favour to simplicity of usage, in most cases no consistent grammar and syntax definition exists.
+In favor to simplicity of usage, in most cases no consistent grammar and syntax definition exists.
 Different "commands" sometimes share "parameters", others do not and often "parameters" may be given without a command.
 Then, commands and parameters are often allowed to be given in arbitrary order, parameters may allow to omit the hyphens and so forth.

 Therefore, by definition, helper libraries like this one, can never support each and every use case and any unforeseen tweak that a programmer wants to implement for his specific CLI.